nrwl/nx/docs/shared/extending-nx/project-inference-plugins.md

 ```

 During initialization, we would expect to see "libs/my-project/my-other-project-file", "libs/nx-project/my-other-project-file", "libs/nx-project/project.json" all logged out to the console.
-Since `workspace.json` is not present, Nx was able to infer `my-project` from the layout.
+Nx was able to infer `my-project` from the layout.

-If `workspace.json` was present, `my-project` wouldn't be able to be inferred, since full project inference requires `workspace.json` to be absent.

 ## Implementing a Project Target Configurator